<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Information for XTO Employees

 The XTO and ExxonMobil benefits plans were harmonized after the 2010 merger.
 However, there are a variety of exceptions that XTO employees need to be aware of.
 Your service as an XTO employee prior to ExxonMobil is used for purposes of qualifying for certain benefits, like retiree status, vesting, and the lump sum option for the pension.
-This said, years of service prior to ExxonMobil will not be counted in your pension formula for purposes of calculating your pension payout.
-This is important to know when choosing the right time to leave the company in order to maximize your benefits as well as the right time to commence your pension benefit.
+That said, years of service prior to ExxonMobil will not be counted in your pension formula for purposes of calculating your pension payout.
+Understanding this can help you choose the right time to leave the company to optimize your benefits, as well as the right time to commence your pension benefit.

-In addition, the interest rates used to calculate your lump sum pension benefit are based on corporate bond rates instead of the lower, more favorable Treasury bond rates that grandfathered ExxonMobil employees are able to use.
-This often produces a lower lump sum benefit, so it is even more critical that you pay attention to the rates and the timing of your elections.
+In addition, the interest rates used to calculate your lump sum pension benefit are based on corporate bond rates instead of the lower, more favorable treasury bond rates that grandfathered ExxonMobil employees can use.
+This often produces a lower lump sum benefit, so it is even more critical to pay attention to the rates and the timing of your elections.
 Neglecting to do so can leave money on the table (see section below on pension interest rates for “Non-Grandfathered Employees”).
-The Retirement Group XTO-focused advisors can guide you through the retirement decision-making process and help you with your retirement paperwork in an effort to maximize your retirement benefits and minimize your risk of making any mistakes.
+The Retirement Group XTO-focused advisors can guide you through the retirement decision-making process and help you with your retirement paperwork to help you take full advantage of your retirement benefits and mitigate your risk of making any mistakes.

 12-Dec-12-2024-10-16-30-2169-PM